johanneskastl/ansible-role-update_all_packages/README.md

 update_all_packages
 =========

-Update all packages on a SUSE/openSUSE system after a `zypper refresh`.
+Update all packages on a system after a `zypper refresh`/`apt-get update`/`yum makecache`.
 Reboot the machine afterwards.

 Requirements
 ------------